-Classifications listed under the ""SU"" identifier indicate that no one rate prevailed for this classification in the survey and the published rate is derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
-As this weighted average rate includes all rates reported in the survey, it may include both union and non-union rates.
-Example: SULA2012-007 5/13/2014.
-SU indicates the rates are survey rates based on a weighted average calculation of rates and are not majority rates.
-LA indicates the State of Louisiana.
-2012 is the year of survey on which these classifications and rates are based.
+The ""SU"" identifier indicates that either a single non-union rate prevailed (as defined in 29 CFR 1.2) for this classification in the survey or that the rate was derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
+As a weighted average rate includes all rates reported in the survey, it may include both union and non-union rates.
+Example: SUFL2022-007 6/27/2024.
+SU indicates the rate is a single non-union prevailing rate or a weighted average of survey data for that classification.
+FL indicates the State of Florida.
+2022 is the year of the survey on which these classifications and rates are based.
 The next number, 007 in the example, is an internal number used in producing the wage determination.
+The date,

-5/13/2014 indicates the survey completion date for the classifications and rates under that identifier.
+6/27/2024 in the example, indicates the survey completion date for the classifications and rates under that identifier.